UNeMo: Collaborative Visual-Language Reasoning and Navigation via a Multimodal World Model: Appendix

-Prior to finalizing the multimodal world model as our ultimate visual state reasoning approach, we systematically investigated various alternative solutions (as detailed in the ablation studies section).
-These exploratory endeavors laid crucial groundwork for the development of the UNeMo method and provided significant insights into the pivotal role of state reasoning in agent navigation.
-This section elaborates on the design and implementation of these methods, followed by a comparative analysis of their performance on the R2R dataset \cite{anderson2018vision_r2r}. \paragraph{Topology map-based state reasoning approach.} Inspired by the topological mapping mechanism in NavGPT2 \cite{zhou2024navgpt2}, we identified two critical phases in its navigation pipeline: (1) updating node encodings in the topological map based on current visual observations and natural language instructions upon arriving at each node, and (2) scoring globally navigable nodes according to the node encodings in the topological map (see the Preliminary section for details).
+Inspired by the topological mapping mechanism in NavGPT2 \cite{zhou2024navgpt2}, we identified two critical phases in its navigation pipeline: (1) updating node encodings in the topological map based on current visual observations and natural language instructions upon arriving at each node, and (2) scoring globally navigable nodes according to the node encodings in the topological map (see the Preliminary section for details).
 Building upon this framework, we designed a supervised learning task to enhance the agent's state reasoning capability.
 Specifically, we first aggregate all node features $\mathcal{V}_t = \{ \mathcal{V}_{t,i} \}_{i=1}^K$ in the current topological map $\mathcal{G}_t$ (where $K$ denotes the number of nodes), via average pooling to obtain the current state representation $S^{m}_{t}$:

 Then, using a multilayer perceptron-based decoder, we enable the agent to predict the next state representation $S^{m}_{t+1}$ after executing the ground truth navigation action $a_{gt}$, based on $S^m_{t+1}$.